 Every good thing starts and ends in prayer.
 That is why every Knight should start every morning leading his family in prayer and end every night in the same way.
 Because of our special devotion to Mary, Knights should also regularly lead their families in praying the rosary together.
-Morning and evening prayers can be found in the booklet Prayer Time, available for free here, and A Scriptural Rosary for the Family can be found free here.
+Morning and evening prayers can be found in the booklet Prayer Time, available for free, and A Scriptural Rosary for the Family.

 2. Schedule time together, as a family

 Quality time spent together as a family is essential to a strong domestic church.
 But, these days, with so much time spent inside under “stay-in-place” orders, it’s easy to mistake time near each other with time with each other.
 That’s why it’s important to plan time together as a family — a family dinner, for example, is an excellent start.
 Consider also planning a family movie night or a family prayer night!

 Just as important is quality time with your spouse.
 Carve out time every day, even if just five minutes, for praying together as a couple.